oracle-livelabs/apex/online-book-store-app/1-create-app/create-app.md

     ![Create Application wizard](./images/script-name.png " ")

-4. Due to some bug, Add below code into the script under OBS table:
+4. Due to some bug, on line 37, copy and replace below code into the script under OBS table:
     ```
    <copy>
    available_yn     varchar2(4000 char)  default 'Y' not null,